somawater/deckhand/README.md

 A card-based admin interface.

+It's a Rails engine with a DSL that produces an Angular.js app for viewing and manipulating your domain objects.

 ## Requirements

-Tested with the latest Ruby (2.0).
-Other versions/VMs are untested but might work fine.
+Tested with the latest Ruby (2.0)

-Node, NPM and Browserify are required.
+Node.js, NPM and [Browserify](http://browserify.org) are required.

 ## Usage